vPeteWalker/CSU/failure/psu/psu.rst

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.

    - BASIC: Create as many VMs as there are hosts.
 Begin a continuous ping between each VM to another VM, prior to issuing the shutdown command via SSH, and observe that there are no lost pings.
-Creating VMs is outlined in :ref:`vmmanage`

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.
-Setup of X-Ray is outlined in :ref:`xray`.
-Instructions for running the OLTP Simulator can be found in :ref:`xray3`.

 #.
 Identify the physical power supply cord on the node you wish to remove as a part of this test.
 This can also be performed remotely if the customer has the ability to control individual sockets on their Power Distribution Unit (PDU), and you've confirmed the associated sockets connected to the node being tested.